Leaf retention: Evergreen in regions without freezes.

 lengthens its bloom time.

-Leaves: Green, long and narrow, having a licorice scent, edible, with a
+Leaves: Green, long and narrow, having a licorice aroma, edible, with a

 Stems: Green, no thorns.

 Roots: After four months of growth, secretions from the roots may have insecticidal

 properties in the soil against nematodes and may also hinder the growth of some species of

 Wildlife: Attracts bees, butterflies, and pollinating insects.
 Not browsed by mammals.